ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

     d.
 Upload the SSH key to the IBM Cloud VPC.

  ##  BYOL (Bring Your Own License) from RackWare
-{: #license-rackware-bring-vmware}
+{: #license-rackware-bring-VMWare}
 {: step}

 1. Generate a license file under the `/etc/rackware` by running this command:

         $ rwadm relicense

-    You will need to purchase the license from RackWare by mailing the generated license file to licensing@rackwareinc.com or sales@rackwareinc.com.
+    You need to purchase the license from RackWare by mailing the generated license file to licensing@rackwareinc.com or sales@rackwareinc.com.

 2. Once the valid license is received, download the license file and place it under `/etc/rackware`.
-Then restart the services to apply the license using this command:
+Then, restart the services to apply the license that uses this command:

         $ rwadm restart